-Thomas J. Cox is a founding Ensemble Member of Lookingglass, a dedicated theatre educator, and proud member of Actors Equity Association and the Screen Actors’ Guild, performing in theaters around the region.
+Thomas J. Cox is a founding ensemble member of Lookingglass Theatre Company, a dedicated theatre educator, and proud member of Actors’ Equity Association and the Screen Actors’ Guild, performing in theaters around the region.

-Over ten years, he worked at the Weston Playhouse Theatre, where he performed in numerous and wide-ranging shows and served as the Director of the Playhouse’s Young Company, organizing and leading workshops related to the theatre profession, including workshops with Tony Award-winning composer Adam Guettel, as well as directing Weston Playhouse’s inaugural children’s theatre production, A Year with Frog and Toad, and Adventures from Ezra Jack Keats.
+Over ten years, he and his wife, Steppenwolf stage manager Christine D. Freeburg, worked at the Weston Playhouse Theatre in Vermont, where Thom performed in numerous and wide-ranging shows and served as the Director of the Playhouse’s Young Company, organizing and leading workshops related to the theatre profession, including workshops with Tony-Award winning composer Adam Guettel, as well as directing Weston Playhouse’s inaugural children’s theatre production, A Year with Frog and Toad, and Adventures from Ezra Jack Keats.

 Thom and his wife live in West Ridge in Chicago with their daughter, Joanie.

 Bio as of 2019

 Northwestern University (1988)